tochis-dev-repo/ampol-tech-test/README.md

 ### To watch the project on CircleCI
 You can watch the project via [this link](https://cloud.cypress.io/invitation/881bb8d1-40f1-46aa-a85e-37e218c8265a)

-It will take you to cypress cloud, where I have set the project up through Circle CI to run anytime I make a push to my repo
+It will take you to cypress cloud, where I have set the project up through Circle CI to run anytime I make a push to my repo.

+* The invitation links are limited as my cypress cloud account is free tier.
+If you need a new link, please contact me. 🙂